Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Active, courageous, loving

-The Pit Boodle brings together the courageous and loving parts of the American Pit Bull Terrier and the intelligence of the Poodle.
-These dogs can range from 15–25 inches in height and 30–75 pounds in weight.
+The Pit Boodle brings together the courageous and loving American Pit Bull Terrier and the intelligence of the Poodle.
+They are 15–25 inches tall and weigh 30–75 pounds.
 They are athletic and can excel at sports.
-Be prepared for a dog that needs plenty of exercise to prevent undesirable and destructive behaviors.
+Therefore, the Pit Boodle requires plenty of exercise to prevent undesirable and destructive behaviors.

 44. Ratoodle (Rat Terrier x Poodle)